dotnet-foundation/newsletter/README.md

 ## Scheduling

 We send out the newsletter the last week of each month.
 We try and set a deadline for project news one week before the end of the month.

+The contents of the newsletter are also published to the [.NET Foundation Blog](https://dotnetfoundation.org/blog).